PRG-160GR/4XX/README.md

 - created the appData object
 - moved the title & tag line variables in to appData
 - refactord the initializeApplication function.

+inside out project version 401.1
+- added bootstrap to the index.html
+- added a DOM injection of the progressbar in the app.js
+- created the displayPB function in the app.js

+inside out project version 402.0
+- added style.css and linked in index.html
+- added login form function and call after progress bar is completed
+- added minimal validateLogin function to check for blank strings